 I believe that it isn’t enough to tell people to be intolerant with excuses but to also teach them how to deal with it.
 To deal with excuse mentality, you must:

--Be consistent; to be consistent, you need self discipline: taking action on fulfilling your calling or vision shouldn’t be a one-off thing.
+3. Be consistent: to be consistent, you need self discipline – taking action on fulfilling your calling or vision shouldn’t be a one-off thing.
 Consistency is what makes you a champion.
-Consistency is the first born of discipline.
+Consistency is the firstborn of discipline.
 To be consistent, you need that mental discipline.
-Be rigid on sticking to the convention of the laid down structure that you have outlined for yourself.
+Be rigid on sticking to the convention of the laid-down structure that you have outlined for yourself.
 In my home for instance, I made a decision that my children, apart from Sundays, must study everyday.
 At times, it is not easy for me, but because I have made the commitment, I never want to break the ranks, so I try as much as I can to keep up to it.
 Keeping up to it is essential in making it become the best.
-There shouldn’t be excuses for failing; the excuses may be genuine, but in all, there’s something somewhere and somehow you can do to make life worth living.
+There shouldn’t be excuses for failing; the excuses may be genuine, but in all, there’s something somewhere and somehow you can do to make life worth the living.
 Think; what can I do despite the prevalent circumstance?
-As you ponder daily, one day, an idea that will beat the odd will flow into your mind.
+As you ponder daily, one day, an idea that will beat the odds will flow into your mind.
 Creativities are revealed when all roads are closed.
 Stop making excuses; think and take actions now!